nickdekruijk/admin/README.md

 ### How do I localize the validation messages?
 You could use the package [arcanedev/laravel-lang](https://github.com/ARCANEDEV/LaravelLang), just run `composer require arcanedev/laravel-lang`.

-### With Laravel 7 I get an AuthenticatesUsers Trait error
-Laravel 7 doesn't include the authentication scaffolding anymore by default.
-Install the laravel/ui package into your project with `composer require laravel/ui` to solve this.

 ## License
 Admin is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).